Showing posts with label Cajun style. Show all posts

 crispy oven roasted potato wedges

 I have to tell you these came out of the oven just perfectly.
 Crispy and tasty on the outside, nice and firm on the inside.
 These potatoes were a perfect fit for our slow-roasted chuck roast.
-This is an easy 30-minute side dish for any meat and potatoes meal.
+This is an easy 30-minute side dish for any meat-and-potatoes meal.

-As always thanks for stopping by and I hope you enjoy.
+As always, thanks for stopping by, and I hope you enjoy.

 Fish Broiled Cajun Style